 The Sherline benchtop mill has been the starter mill for many hobbyists since the 80s.
 Many of those mills are still in operation with their owners.

 Sherline calls it the deluxe CNC Mill.
-This mill is also called as a Sherline 5400.
-For the $2,700 dollars, you get a 12" base benchtop mill, the full CNC control system, and a computer.
+This mill is also called a Sherline 5400.
+For the $2,700 dollars, you get a 12" base benchtop mill, a full CNC control system, and a computer.